waikato-datamining/image-dataset-converter-imgaug/plugins/trace-skeleton.md

                         encountered. (default: skip)
   -a {both,image,annotations}, --apply_to {both,image,annotations}
-                        Where to apply the filter to. (default: image) -o {as-is,binary,grayscale,rgb}, --output_format {as-is,binary,grayscale,rgb}
+                        Where to apply the filter to. (default: image) -c SIZE, --chunk_size SIZE
+                        The chunk size to use. (default: 10) -m ITER, --max_iter ITER
+                        The maximum number of iterations to perform. (default:
+                        999)
+  -o {as-is,binary,grayscale,rgb}, --output_format {as-is,binary,grayscale,rgb}
                         The image format to generate as output. (default: as- is)
+  --label LABEL         The label to use when processing images other than
+                        image segmentation ones. (default: object)
 ```